-Stragglers or outliers were traditionally considered in the context of MapReduce jobs that consist of multiple tasks that all have to finish for the job to succeed: A straggler was a task that took an "unusually long time to complete" and therefore substantially impeded job completion.
-In general, any component of a parallel workflow whose runtime exceeds a typical run time (for example, 1.5 times the median runtime) can be considered a straggler .
-Stragglers are a challenge for improving performance on HPC resources ; they are a known problem in frameworks such as MapReduce , Spark 37-40, Hadoop , cloud data centers , and have a high impact on performance and energy consumption of big data systems .
+Stragglers or outliers were traditionally considered in the context of MapReduce jobs that consist of multiple tasks that all have to finish for the job to succeed: A straggler was a task that took an "unusually long time to complete" 35 and therefore substantially impeded job completion.
+In general, any component of a parallel workflow whose runtime exceeds a typical run time (for example, 1.5 times the median runtime) can be considered a straggler 36.
+Stragglers are a challenge for improving performance on HPC resources 31; they are a known problem in frameworks such as MapReduce ^{35,36}, Spark 37-40, Hadoop 35, cloud data centers ^{31,41}, and have a high impact on performance and energy consumption of big data systems 42.
 Both internal and external factors are known to contribute to stragglers.
 Internal factors include heterogeneous capacity of worker nodes and resource competition due to other tasks running on the same worker node.
-External factors include resource competition due to co-hosted applications, input data skew, remote input or output source being too slow, faulty hardware , and node mis-configuration .
-Competition over scarce resources , in particular the network bandwidth, was found to lead to stragglers in writing on Lustre file systems .
-Garbage collection , Java virtual machine (JVM) positioning to cores , delays introduced while the tasks move from the scheduler to execution , disk I/O during shuffling, Java's just-in-time compilation , output skew , high CPU utilization, disk utilization, unhandled I/O access requests, and network package loss were also among other external factors that might introduce stragglers.
-A wide variety of approaches have been investigated for detecting and mitigating stragglers, including tuning resource allocation and parallelism such as breaking the workload into many small tasks that are dynamically scheduled at runtime , slow Node-Threshold , speculative execution and cause/resource-awar data distribution estimation techniques, Skew Tune to avoid data imbalance $^{46}$ , dynamic work rebalancing $^{41}$ , blocked time analysis $^{47}$ , and intelligent scheduling $^{48}$ .
+External factors include resource competition due to co-hosted applications, input data skew, remote input or output source being too slow, faulty hardware ^{35,43}, and node mis-configuration 35.
+Competition over scarce resources 36, in particular the network bandwidth, was found to lead to stragglers in writing on Lustre file systems 44.
+Garbage collection ^{37,38}, Java virtual machine (JVM) positioning to cores 37, delays introduced while the tasks move from the scheduler to execution 39, disk I/O during shuffling, Java's just-in-time compilation 38, output skew 38, high CPU utilization, disk utilization, unhandled I/O access requests, and network package loss 31 were also among other external factors that might introduce stragglers.
+A wide variety of approaches have been investigated for detecting and mitigating stragglers, including tuning resource allocation and parallelism such as breaking the workload into many small tasks that are dynamically scheduled at runtime45, slow Node-Threshold35, speculative execution35 and cause/resource-aware task management36, sampling or data distribution estimation techniques, SkewTune to avoid data imbalance46, dynamic work rebalancing41, blocked time analysis47, and intelligent scheduling48.